EmmanuelDanso1/alx_python/python-classes/README.md

-This readme file focuses on classes and objects in python It aslo focuses  self method to call functions
+This readme file focuses on classes and objects in python It also focuses  self method to call functions